datastax/release-notes/DSE_6.8_Release_Notes.md

 ## DSE 6.8.8 Indexing

-* The issue: When flushing text column indexes, the internal ordering of terms can be processed out of order causing an "*java.lang.AssertionError: Incremental trie requires sorted keys*" error.
+* The issue: When flushing text column indexes, the internal ordering of terms can be processed out of order causing an "&ast;java.lang.AssertionError: Incremental trie requires sorted keys&ast;" error.
 When this happens, all flushing of indexes involved in this transaction is aborted and the indexes are marked non-queryable.
 Recovering from this issue involves either rebuilding the indexes or restarting the nodes.
 (DSP-21580)
-* Fixes a performance regression in SAI for versions 6.8.6 and 6.8.7 regarding *MultiRangeReadCommand*.
+* Fixes a performance regression in SAI for versions 6.8.6 and 6.8.7 regarding &ast;MultiRangeReadCommand&ast;.
 (DSP-21601)

 ## DSE 6.8.8 Search